 In addition to arrests and prosecutions, Federal law enforcement agencies are also responsible for fugitive investigations, which are typically initiated through the receipt of a warrant issued by a judicial officer.
 The U.S. Marshals Service (USMS) is the Federal government's lead agency for conducting investigations involving escaped Federal prisoners as well as probation, parole, and bond default violators.
 USMS compiles and maintains all Federal warrants through the computer-based Warrant Information Network (WIN).
-Deputy U.S. Marshals collaborate with Federal, State and local law enforcement through over 100 cooperative task forces to apprehend fugitives, including non-Federal fugitives who are wanted by State and local authorities.6
+Deputy U.S. Marshals collaborate with Federal, State, and local law enforcement through over 100 cooperative task forces to apprehend fugitives, including non-Federal fugitives who are wanted by State and local authorities.6

-Warrants initiated (table 1.6) -
+Warrants initiated (table 1.6) - USMS processed 129,283 warrants for investigation during 2004.
+Over half (59%) of the warrants initiated were for felony offenses, including -

+- probation (12%)

+- bond (5%)

-USMS processed 120,131 warrants for investigation during 2003.
-The majority (62%) of the warrants initiated were for felony offenses, including probation (12%), bond (5%) and parole violations (2%).
-Onequarter (26%) of warrants initiated were state and local warrants, and the remaining 12% were Federal non-felony warrants for traffic and misdemeanor offenses.
+- parole violations (2%).

+Nearly one-third (30%) of warrants initiated were State and local warrants and the remaining 11% were Federal nonfelony warrants for traffic and misdemeanor offenses.
-Warrants cleared (tables 1.7-1.9)

-- 122,900 warrants were cleared in 2003.
-As with warrants initiated, the majority (57%) of the warrants cleared were for felony offenses, including probation (11%), bond (5%) and parole violations (2%).
-About one-quarter (28%) of the warrants cleared in 2003 were State and local warrants, and the remaining 15% were Federal non-felony warrants for traffic and misdemeanor offenses.
+Warrants cleared (tables 1.7-1.9) - 131,265 warrants were cleared in 2004.
+More than half (55%) of the warrants cleared were for felony offenses, including -

+- probation (11%) - bond (5%)

+• parole violations (2%).

+About one-third (35%) of the warrants cleared in 2004 were State and local warrants and the remaining 11% were Federal nonfelony warrants for traffic and misdemeanor offenses.
-U.S. Marshals Service Web site, http://www.usmarshals.gov/investigations/index.html, accessed June 29, 2005.

 Warrants can be executed in many ways.
-In 2003, most warrants (72%) cleared with the arrest of a fugitive.
-About one-quarter (28%), however, were cleared through other means.
-Eighteen percent of warrants were dismissed by the court or returned unexecuted, and 10% of warrants cleared when a detainer was lodged against a fugitive already in custody elsewhere.
+In 2004 most warrants (77%) cleared with the arrest of a fugitive.
+Other warrants were cleared through other means (23%):

+- dismissed by the court or returned unexecuted (14%) - detainer lodged against a fugitive already in custody elsewhere (10%).

 There were important differences in warrant execution across different warrant types.
 Warrants for more serious fugitives typically involved the arrest of a fugitive, while less serious warrants were most often dismissed by the court or returned unexecuted.
-Federal felony warrants typically cleared with an arrest (76%), and an additional 16% cleared when a detainer was lodged against a fugitive already in custody elsewhere.
-Similarly, most warrants
+Federal felony warrants typically cleared with an arrest (76%)